tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 Today, we talk about sorting algorithms and implement [mergesort](https://github.com/tjhickey724/pythonintro/tree/main/code/merge_sort) as a recursive algorithm.

+We will end the class with a discussion of possible ways that people might use Python in the future, and we'll experiment with asking the AIs to write Python programs to do that....
+Note that coding with an AI still requires two additional steps:
+* creating a good prompt (and possibly refining it) to get a good possible solution
+* analyzing and testing the code to verify that it does actually meet the requirements

+Both steps require a certain level of maturity in understanding coding.

 **Zybook Homework due Tomorrow:**
 Read __Zybook Chapter 10: Exceptions__ of the Zybook and complete all of the exercises and labs in Chapter 10.
 Submit a reflection about what you learned on the MLA app.